 Ulcerative colitis is a condition in which there is a chronic break in the lining of the colon.
 Having this condition increases a person's chance of developing colorectal cancer.

 Researchers have identified genetic mutations, or abnormalities, that may be linked to the development of colon cancer.
 They are working to unravel the exact ways these genetic changes occur.
+Recent results from The Cancer Genome Atlas study of colorectal cancer point to several genes (BRAF and EGRF among others) that may increase risk.

 If You Have Risk Factors